 Try focusing on finding things that don't fit the project code style or some unknown patterns.
 It's always good to provide external sources (links) for further research when recommending some changes.

 For example, you see a change that may benefit from an Observer pattern.
-Instead of complaining about the current implementation, explain the benefits of using a known pattern, and provide resources so the developer can research and implement the changes themselves.
+Instead of complaining about the current implementation, explain the benefits of using the patterns, and provide resources so the developer can research and implement the changes themselves.

 Code reviews are also a great place to set the bar high for Junior and Mid-level developers.
 This is the perfect moment for people to get out of their comfort zone by absorbing feedback from a more experienced colleague and learning during the process.

-It's also your job to make sure code reviews are not in a freeze mode.
+It's also your job to make sure code reviews are not in freeze mode.